This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 What You Need To Know When Swimming With Semi-Permanent Hair Dye

-It is important to have your hair colored a few days before you head out to the beach for a swim or vacation.
+It is important to have your hair colored a few days before you head out to the beach for a swim.

 This gives you time to prepare your freshly-dyed hair for the salty water by deep conditioning it thoroughly, especially if wearing a swim cap is not your thing.